salome-baup/ada-2022-project-adaccord/README.md

 **Step 7: Sentiment analysis**
 Sentiment analysis has been conducted to study the polarity of plot summaries and determine the global feelings associated with them.
 - The Valence Aware Dictionary for sEntiment Reasoning model, `VADER`, is first used to extract sentiment scores for four categories: positive, negative, neutral and compound.
 While neutral, positive and negative scores are probabilities to have each given sentiment, the compound score is the sum of positive, negative and neutral scores.
 This compound score is then normalized between -1 (most extreme negative) and +1 (most extreme positive).
 - Then to refine our analysis, plot summaries are characterized with more complex sentiments using the `NRCLex` library which is able to measure emotional affect from a text body.
-Affect dictionary contains approximately 27'000 words, and is based on the National Research Council Canada (NRC) affect lexicon and the NLTK library's WordNet synonym sets [See documentation](https://pypi.org/project/NRCLex/)).
-For our analysis, emotional affects includes fear, anger, anticipation, trust, surprise, positive, negative, sadness, disgust, joy.
+Affect dictionary contains approximately 27'000 words, and is based on the National Research Council Canada (NRC) affect lexicon and the NLTK library's WordNet synonym sets ([see documentation](https://pypi.org/project/NRCLex/)).
+For our analysis, emotional affects include fear, anger, anticipation, trust, surprise, positive, negative, sadness, disgust, joy.

 **Step 8: Results, Analyses and Interpretation**
-- Time evolution: Topics, concerns and sentiments evolution over time is analyzed by splitting the movies according to their release dates, by periods of 5 years.
+- Time evolution: topics, concerns and sentiments evolution over time is analyzed by splitting the movies according to their release dates or by periods of 5 years.
-- Movies distribution in topics, concerns and sentiments
+- Distribution of topics, concerns and sentiments among movies
-- Topics and sentiments are associated and their co-evolution over time is analysed.
+- Association of topics and sentiments and their co-evolution over time is analysed.
-- Concerns are associated with topics and with sentiments.
+- Association of concerns with topics and sentiments.
-- Statistical analysis are then performed.
+- Statistical analysis is then performed .

 **Step 9: Github site creation and Datastory redaction**